kpishere/homie_heatPump/README.md

 ...: mosquitto_pub -h localhost -t homie/heatpump/heatpump/control/set -m "{IsOn:1, Instr:1, Mode:0, FanSpeed:0, SetTemp:22}"

+## Updates

+There is a new target, `sming_headpump`.
+[Sming](https://sminghub.github.io)  The other Arduino target examples remain, along with the Homie one but the net result is that Homie 2.0.0 with Arduino Lib v.2.4.2 was not reliable enough to use for HVAC.
+Even with the watchdoc timer, after a day or two, it was not reliable.
+Future development (from me anyhow) will be tested only with Sming library xtensa build chain.

 ## Upcoming

 Will be continuing with monitoring data collection from operation of unit and with validated measurements, adding a property(ies) to the MQTT stream for these values.

-## Notes
-- Using Homie 2.0.0 requires Arduino Lib for ESP8266 v.2.4.2 (does not work right with 2.5.X)